Crane (machine): Gantry

 A gantry crane has a hoist in a fixed machinery house or on a trolley that runs horizontally along rails, usually fitted on a single beam (mono-girder) or two beams (twin-girder).
 The crane frame is supported on a gantry system with equalized beams and wheels that run on the gantry rail, usually perpendicular to the trolley travel direction.
 These cranes come in all sizes, and some can move very heavy loads, particularly the extremely large examples used in shipyards or industrial installations.
 A special version is the container crane (or "Portainer" crane, named by the first manufacturer), designed for loading and unloading ship-borne containers at a port.

 Most container cranes are of this type.

-Deck

-Located on the ships and boats, these are used for cargo operations or boat unloading and retrieval where no shore unloading facilities are available.
-Most are diesel-hydraulic or electric-hydraulic.

 Jib

-A jib crane is a type of crane where a horizontal member (jib or boom), supporting a moveable hoist, is fixed to a wall or to a floor-mounted pillar.
+A jib crane is a type of crane - not to be confused with a crane rigged with a jib to extend its main boom - where a horizontal member (jib or boom), supporting a moveable hoist, is fixed to a wall or to a floor-mounted pillar.
 Jib cranes are used in industrial premises and on military vehicles.
 The jib may swing through an arc, to give additional lateral movement, or be fixed.
 Similar cranes, often known simply as hoists, were fitted on the top floor of warehouse buildings to enable goods to be lifted to all floors.